 “It is, isn’t it,” her mother agreed, with the satisfaction of someone who had earned the right to that opinion.
 “We had it all done fresh.
 Nothing from the previous occupants.
 I wouldn’t have it.”

 Scarlet sat.
-She accepted the tea her mother poured without being asked and looked at Christine over the rim of the cup.
+She accepted the tea her mother poured without being asked.
+It was mountain sage—her mother’s preference, ordered in from the Dragonspire traders who came through Stormrest at the start of each season.

-Christine looked back with the expression of someone thoroughly enjoying herself — which was, Scarlet had long decided, Christine’s natural state.
+Christine was thoroughly enjoying herself—which was, Scarlet had long decided, her natural state.
 It was difficult to resent.
-She was the kind of woman whose auburn hair caught light from across a room and whose attention, when it settled on you, felt like being chosen.
+She was the kind of woman whose fiery auburn hair caught light from across a room and whose attention, when it settled on you, felt like being chosen.
 Scarlet had watched men lose entire trains of thought simply because Christine turned her head.

 “And how is your mother?”
 Scarlet’s mother asked, resettling into her chair with the authority of a woman who had no intention of leaving.
 “I heard she had a difficult winter.”